Pan-Canadian-Genome-Library/pcgl-authz/docs/overview.md

 The general philosophy for PCGL authentication is that all logic for what users can access what data / services is centrally stored and managed through the pcgl-authz API.
 This ensures that authorization information is consistent throughout the platform and avoid scenarios where a authorization information has been updated in one service but not another.

 Services are expected to call the authz API to determine whether a user has the appropriate authorization before releasing / editing data.
-This is in contract to passing all user authorization in the JWT - we may include more in then token when we implement GA4GH Passports and Visas, but that is a year 2-3 initiative.
+This is in contract to passing all user authorization in the JWT - we may include more in then token when we implement GA4GH Passports and Visas, but that is a future initiative.

 For specific tasks: